swjnmang/wss-digital/mathe-trainer/README_TAILWIND.md

 - Converted the `lineare_funktionen` topic pages into React components under `src/pages/lineare_funktionen/` and used a small CSS Module for shared styles.

 What you need to do locally:
-1. From the `frontend` folder run:
+1. From the `mathe-trainer` folder run:

 ```powershell
 npm install